usnistgov/fipy/en/master/_sources/USAGE.rst.txt

 Manual
 ------

-You can view the manual online at <http://pages.nist.gov/fipy>.
+You can view the manual online at <http://pages.nist.gov/fipy> (a PDF version is available from the variant popup menu in the bottom right of those documentation pages).
 Alternatively, it may be possible to build a fresh copy by issuing the following command in the :file:`docs/` directory::